jbshep/conversational-python-legacy/chapters/ch6_files_excepts.md

 Also, consider line 4 in Listing~\ref{code:write_menu}.
 The file variable `f` has a function named `write`.
-Unlike `print`, which always inserts a newline (`\n`) at the end of output, `write` does not automatically add a newline.
-Thus, we must manually insert the newline by passing the string expression `food + "\n"` to our call to `f.write`.
-If we omitted the `"\n"`, all of the food items you entered would be squished together on one unreadable line.
+Unlike `print`, which always inserts a newline (`\textbackslash n`) at the end of output, `write` does not automatically add a newline.
+Thus, we must manually insert the newline by passing the string expression `food + "\textbackslash n"` to our call to `f.write`.
+If we omitted the `"\textbackslash n"`, all of the food items you entered would be squished together on one unreadable line.

 There is a downside to this program.
 Whenever we run this code, `open("menu.txt", "w")` obliterates any pre-existing `menu.txt` file.
 Any menu